pmgysel/alexnet-forwardpath/README.md

 The goal of this project is to show you how forward-propagation works exactly in a quick and easy-to-understand way.

+Every CNN is a concatenation of different layers.
+For more details about the different layers of AlexNet, please refer to my [post](http://lepsucd.com/?p=522) on our research group's web page.

 ## Implementation details
 The network is implemented as in the [Caffe](http://caffe.berkeleyvision.org/)